Eidolon123/Notes/digital_garden/uni/year3/350CT/labs/cyber-security-equivalents.md

 	-	Dashboards

-## What task of a SOC is most important to its Ethos?
+## What task of a SOC is most important to Ethos?

-I believe threat intelligence is the most important task of a SOC to its overall ethos.
-Having intelligence on a threat before it is an actual threat gives the SOC an upperhand